What Else You Should Know About Overdraft Coverage

 If you’ve ever dealt with a returned check or had a debit card unexpectedly declined, you know it doesn’t take much more than a few math errors to end up in an awkward situation.
 Despite your best efforts to keep an accurate account balance, accidents can and will happen.
 Maybe your paycheck hasn’t hit your account yet, or your spouse got a tank of gas on the way to work and forgot to tell you.

 Whatever the reason, having a transaction declined or returned for insufficient funds can be embarrassing, frustrating and expensive.
 Merchants may charge penalties of up to $200, and may even refer your bill to a collection agency.
 You could wind up with damage to your credit report.
 You could even find yourself in legal trouble.
-Knowingly writing a check where there is not enough money in the account to cover the promise you’ve made is a felony in most states, and you can face fines and jail time if convicted.
+Knowingly writing a check when there is not enough money in the account to cover the promise you’ve made is a felony in most states, and you can face fines and jail time if convicted.

-Abilene Teachers has a few solutions for this problem.
 Overdraft Transfer links your checking account to either your savings account or your personal line of credit loan and automatically transfers funds to pay the overdraft.
 The price is right – it’s free!

 Related posts